futurtec/Smart_Timetable_Management_System/README.md

 ---

-## 💡 Project Overview
+## Project Overview

-[cite_start]This project, **"Smart Timetable Management System for University Students,"** aims to provide a centralized and intelligent platform to help students manage their academic schedules effectively[cite: 3]. [cite_start]Developed as part of the **CPM 22503: PROJECT MANAGEMENT SYSTEMS** course at the South Eastern University of Sri Lanka, this system will integrate personal profiles with automated timetable generation, notifications, and other essential university announcements[cite: 1, 2, 9].
+[cite_start]This project, **"Smart Timetable Management System,"** aims to provide a centralized and intelligent platform to help students manage their academic schedules effectively[cite: 3]. [cite_start]Developed as part of the **CPM 22503: PROJECT MANAGEMENT SYSTEMS** course at the South Eastern University of Sri Lanka, this system will integrate personal profiles with automated timetable generation, notifications, and other essential university announcements[cite: 1, 2, 9].

-## ✨ Key Features (Scope)
+## Key Features (Scope)

 The system is designed with several core modules to enhance the student experience: